openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/nullable_class.NullableClass.md

 ------------ | ------------- | ------------- | ------------- | -------------
 **any_string_name** | dict, frozendict.frozendict,  | frozendict.frozendict,  | any string name can be used but the value must be the correct type | [optional]

-<a id="nullableclass-properties-arraynullableprop-items-properties-arrayanditemsnullableprop-items-properties-arrayitemsnullable-items-properties-objectnullableprop-additionalproperties"></a>
+<a id="nullableclass-properties-objectnullableprop-additionalproperties"></a>
-# NullableClass properties ArrayNullableProp Items properties ArrayAndItemsNullableProp Items properties ArrayItemsNullable Items properties ObjectNullableProp AdditionalProperties
+# NullableClass properties ObjectNullableProp AdditionalProperties

 ## Type Info
 Input Type | Accessed Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 dict, frozendict.frozendict,  | frozendict.frozendict,  |  |

-<a id="nullableclass-properties-arraynullableprop-items-properties-arrayanditemsnullableprop-items-properties-arrayitemsnullable-items-properties-objectnullableprop-additionalproperties-properties-objectanditemsnullableprop"></a>
+<a id="nullableclass-properties-objectanditemsnullableprop"></a>
-# NullableClass properties ArrayNullableProp Items properties ArrayAndItemsNullableProp Items properties ArrayItemsNullable Items properties ObjectNullableProp AdditionalProperties properties ObjectAndItemsNullableProp
+# NullableClass properties ObjectAndItemsNullableProp

 ## Type Info
 Input Type | Accessed Type | Description | Notes